Why Food History?

 Content

-We regularly add new blogs on aspects of food history.
+Over the past ten years we have added new blogs on aspects of food history.
 We operate informally.
 Comments are welcome, as are suggestions for new topics.
 We also have a Facebook page.

 We welcome guest blog posts with a strong emphasis on food history.